Chocolate Peanut Butter Smoothie

 a small clear glass with a chocolate smoothie inside with peanut butter around the egdes and on the top

 Here’s the thing about bananas in smoothies.
 One medium banana has around 25 grams of carbs, which is about 6 teaspoons of sugar.
 That’s your entire daily carb budget on keto, gone in one glass.
 Avocado gives you that same thick, creamy body with a fraction of the carbs, plus you get fiber, potassium, and healthy fats that actually keep you full through the morning.
-I’ve tested both side by side, and honestly, avocado makes a smoother, richer texture than banana ever did.
+I’ve tested both side by side, and avocado makes a smoother, richer texture than banana ever did.

 For the chocolate, I use Cacao Bliss instead of plain cocoa powder.
 It’s a raw cacao blend with superfoods like cinnamon (for blood sugar support), turmeric (for inflammation), black pepper (to boost the turmeric absorption), and coconut nectar (a prebiotic for gut health).
-I started adding it to my morning coffee over a year ago and now I put it in everything.
+I started adding it to my cold brew coffee over a year ago and now I put it in everything.
 The flavor is deeper and more complex than regular cocoa.
 If you want to try Cacao Bliss, use my code KETOFOCUS to save 15% off your order.

 How to make this keto chocolate smoothie